 The Roman ruins at Torre Argentina are an oasis in the middle of the city's chaotic traffic.
 The site is dotted with the broken columns of four ancient temples.
-It was here, at a theater designed as a meeting place for politicians, that Julius Caesar is said to have been stabbed to death by Brutus.
+It was here, at a theater designed as a meeting place for politicians, that Julius Caesar is said to have been stabbed by Brutus.

 But tourists and passers-by seem more fascinated by the site's contemporary residents.

-DEQUEL: The two together are fantastic, monuments and cats, because monuments come alive if you see a cat lying on it, or jumping from one pillar to another.
+"People are interested more in cats than in monuments," says Lia Dequel, one of the shelter's founders.
+"The two together are fantastic ... because monuments come alive if you see a cat lying on it, or jumping from one pillar to another."

-DEQUEL: If I leave these cats here, who sterilizes them?
-They wouldn't go to doctor and say hi, doctor sterilize me or vaccinate or be fed.
+Dequel is dismayed.
+"If I leave these cats here, who sterilizes them?
+They wouldn't go to doctor and say, 'Hi, doctor, sterilize me,' or 'vaccinate me,' or [to] be fed."

 When we enter, we see a couple of clean, well-lit rooms lined with cages for sick cats.
 A large feline is sleeping in a basket on top of a table.

 Italy is also a country where illegal construction is pervasive.
 It's odd, therefore, that authorities are focusing their efforts on a cat shelter that's become a tourist attraction and survives thanks to donations from all over the world.

 But the cat ladies are fighting back.
-They've posted a petition to the culture ministry on their website and already have gathered 6,500 signatures.
+They've posted a petition to the Culture Ministry on their website, and have already have gathered 6,500 signatures.

 And even this dog lover can't help but side with the caretakers of the cats of Rome.